OpenQuadruped/spot_mini_mini/README.md

 ![UNIVERSAL](spot_bullet/media/spot_universal.gif)

-Here's an example of the new URDF being teleoperated with a trained agent:
+Here's an example of the new URDF being teleoperated with a trained agent on 2x higher terrain:

 ![UNIVERSAL2](spot_bullet/media/spot_new_universal.gif)